 Detroit Lions wide receiver Kalif Raymond (11) celebrates his touchdown during the second half of an NFL football game against the Tennessee Titans, Sunday, Oct.
 27, 2024, in Detroit.
 (AP Photo/Carlos Osorio)

 The Lions were efficient on offense, converting on all five chances in the red zone, and the other two phases were dominant.
-Detroit's defense forced four turnovers and its special teams produced a touchdown on one of three returns that totaled 162 yards.
+Detroit's defense forced four turnovers, and its special teams produced Kalif Raymond's 90-yard punt return for a touchdown — he finished with 190 yards on five punt returns — and Khalil Dorsey's 72-yard kickoff return that set up another score.

-“We play with three units and when a couple of them are cooking at the right time, it can bail out one of your units,” coach Dan Campbell said.
+“We play with three units and when a couple of them are humming at the right time, it can bail out one of your units,” coach Dan Campbell said.

 The NFC North-leading Lions (6-1) have the conference's best record after winning five straight games, averaging 40-plus points over the last four, and the franchise's best seven-game record since 1956.